Table of contents

 Through an online store

-If you need a dedicated online store to sell your products or services, you can create an eCommerce site with built-in payment processing.
-This way, customers can browse, add items to their cart and pay by card at checkout.
-With Square Online, you also get features like inventory management, customisable store designs and integrated shipping options – all in one, easy-to-use platform.
+Need a dedicated online shopfront to sell your products or services?
+An eCommerce site with a built-in payment function allows customers to browse, add items to their cart and pay securely by card at checkout.
+With Square Online, you also get tools like inventory tracking, customisable store designs, and integrated shipping options – all in one, easy-to-use platform.
+This setup works best for retailers and hospitality businesses that want to sell directly online.

 Through your existing website

-Already have a self-hosted, custom-built website?
-Use developer tools to seamlessly integrate a payment gateway and checkout into your site, so customers can pay without leaving your store.
+Already running a self-hosted or custom-built website?
+Use developer tools to integrate an online payment gateway directly into your site, so customers can check out and pay without being redirected elsewhere.

 Sending an online invoice